 I have been looking forward to reading Harriet Pattison’s book ‘Rethinking Learning to Read’ since I heard it was being published.
-As a home educating parent with two daughters aged 9 years and 5 years, it has been a privilege observing our children learning to read.
+As a home educating parent with two children, it has been a privilege observing them learning to read.
 We have been able to facilitate and support them in that process, reading to them, answering questions and typing for them as and when needed.

 ‘Rethinking Learning to Read’ opens up new conversations about learning to read, inviting us to think about reading in different ways and challenging some of the normative assumptions we may have come to hold about reading and learning more generally.
 It has been fascinating to read the rich and diverse range of accounts of home educating children learning to read presented in the book along with the author’s philosophical reflections on the implications of these experiences.